Karate Champ: Legacy

 Karate Champ inspired numerous martial arts games.
 Its release was followed by a wave of karate and kung fu games attempting to capitalize on its success.
 It is credited with establishing and popularizing the one-on-one fighting game genre, for which IGN listed it as one of the top ten most influential games of all time.
+Many of the mainstays in the fighting game genre, such as the best-of-three format, specific control inputs to pull off special moves, and bonus rounds after a specific number of victories, were established by this game.
 The Player vs Player edition of Karate Champ was also the first fighting game to allow two players to fight each other.

 Karate Champ influenced titles such as Konami's Yie Ar Kung-Fu (1985), Beam Software's The Way of the Exploding Fist (1985), and other fighting games.
 John Tobias cited Karate Champ as the primary inspiration for the gameplay of Mortal Kombat (1992).

 In 1985, Data East began taking legal action against counterfeit arcade manufacturers, both in Japan and internationally.
 Data East later brought suit against Epyx alleging copyright infringement for its 1986 game World Karate Championship.
 The case, Data East USA, Inc. v.
 Epyx, Inc., went to the Ninth Circuit Court, where it was held that the typical purchaser of the games would not find them substantially similar.
 Karate Champ was again involved in a later case, Capcom U.S.A.
 Inc. v.
-Data East Corp., in Data East's defence over Capcom's allegations of Fighter's History (1993) plagiarizing Street Fighter II (1991).
+Data East Corp., in Data East's defense over Capcom's allegations of Fighter's History (1993) plagiarizing Street Fighter II (1991).